Orange-OpenSource/ns-O-RAN-flexric/README.md

 git pull --recurse-submodules https://github.com/Orange-OpenSource/ns-O-RAN-flexric
 ```

-To set up the environment for ORAN E2 simulator, navigate to the `/e2sim` directory.
+To set up the environment for ORAN E2 simulator, navigate to the `/e2sim-kpmv3/e2sim` directory.
 Create a new directory named build.
 Then execute the script `build_e2sim.sh` with the argument `3` to enable LOG_LEVEL (DEBUG).
 This is useful to debug the exchange of the messages between the ns-3 and the RIC, but also there are a different debug levels that can be setup.
 These levels are summarized in the table below.

 ```
-cd e2sim/
+cd /e2sim-kpmv3/e2sim/
 mkdir build
-./build_e2sim.sh 3
+sudo ./build_e2sim.sh 3
 ```

 <table>